rdkcentral/aamp/test/utests/ReadMe.md

 # AAMP Microtests

-A test infrastructure using GoogleTest C++ testing and mocking framework, to verify the behaviour of individual AAMP objects.
+A test infrastructure using GoogleTest C++ testing and mocking framework, to verify the behavior of individual AAMP objects.

 CTest is a testing tool that is part of CMake, and is used to automatically execute all the tests, and provides a report of the tests run, whether they passed/failed and time taken.
 It can be configured to run tests in parallel, output logging on failure, run specific tests etc.